twilio/twilio-go/rest/verify/v2/docs/DefaultApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
-**Ttl** | **int32** | How long, in seconds, the notification is valid.
-Can be an integer between 0 and 300.
-Default is 300.
-Delivery is attempted until the TTL elapses, even if the device is offline.
+**Ttl** | **int32** | How long, in seconds, the Notification is valid.
+Delivery will be attempted if the device is offline until the TTL elapses.
 0 means that the notification delivery is attempted immediately, only once, and is not stored for future delivery.
+Must be an integer between 0 and 300 seconds, inclusive.
+Defaults to 300 seconds.

 ### Return type